Borys Hrinchenko: Biography

 Acquired self-education allowed Hrinchenko to pass exams for the title of public teacher at Kharkiv University.

-After passing the exams for the title of people's teacher at Kharkiv University, Hrinchenko taught in Slobozhanshchina and Ekaterinoslavshchina from 1881 to 1893 (except in 1886–1887, when he was a statistician in the Kherson Provincial Zemstvo).

-In 1887 he lived with his young wife in the Donbas in the village of Oleksiyivka (Katerynoslav province, now Luhansk region) and worked at the folk school of Christa Alchevskaya.

-In 1891, the Brotherhood of Tarasivtsi was founded, and Hrinchenko soon became an active member of it.

-He taught in the villages of Kharkiv, Sumy, Ekaterinoslav.
-He writes a lot, his works are regularly published in magazines and almanacs.
-His poetry collections "Songs of Vasyl Chaichenko" (1884), "Under the Village Roof" (1886), "Under the Cloudy Sky" (1893), "Songs and Thoughts" (1895), and "Minutes" (1903) were published.
+Between 1881 and 1893 he taught in the villages of Slobozhanshchina and Katerynoslavshchyna, except for the period of 1886–1887, when he was a statistician in the Kherson Provincial Zemstvo.
+In 1887 Hrinchenko lived with his young wife, Maria, in the Donbas in the village of Oleksiyivka (Katerynoslav province, now Luhansk region) and worked at the folk school of Khrystyna Alchevska.
+In 1891, the Brotherhood of Tarasivtsi was founded, and Hrinchenko soon became its active member.
+During that time his works were regularly published in magazines and almanacs and included poetry collections "Songs of Vasyl Chaichenko" (1884), "Under the Village Roof" (1886), "Under the Cloudy Sky" (1893), "Songs and Thoughts" (1895), and "Minutes" (1903).